Merchant's House Museum: 2000s to present

 During the early 21st century, the museum hosted tours of the surrounding neighborhood to raise money, since it was susceptible to fluctuations in New York City tourism numbers.
 By the 2010s, forty volunteers operated the museum, which had 15,000 annual visitors.
 The surrounding neighborhood had become a fashionable residential area.
-An analysis from The Wall Street Journal found that, if the building were still functioning as a residence, it could have been sold sold for $6 million in 2018.
+An analysis from The Wall Street Journal found that, if the building were still functioning as a residence, it could have been sold for $6 million in 2018.

 In 2012, Kalodop II Park Corporation proposed an eight-story hotel immediately west of the Seabury Tredwell House.
 Because the hotel's construction could impact the house's structural integrity, the LPC was required to review the plans.
 The hotel's developers promised that the development would not damage the museum and stated that the new building would provide structural reinforcement to the house.
 The LPC eventually approved the hotel in 2014 after rejecting three earlier plans.
 The LPC formed a plan to preserve the museum while the hotel was being constructed.
 Gardiner opposed the hotel's construction, and preservationists also spoke out against the project, claiming that the development could destabilize the Seabury Tredwell House.

 Gardiner submitted a petition to the New York Supreme Court in early 2018, claiming that the New York City Department of City Planning had approved the hotel project based on erroneous information from Kalodop.
 She claimed that the hotel's construction could cause the house to collapse, and museum officials put up signs warning that the museum could be bankrupted by increasing legal costs.
 Gardiner formally sued the DCP and Kalodop in mid-2018, and a subcommittee of the New York City Council voted against the hotel plans that September.
 A revised plan was approved in late 2023.
 Although the LPC required the developer agree to several restrictions to avoid damaging the Merchant's House Museum, Gardiner said that vibrations from construction could cause "irreparable" damage and threatened to sue.
-As the dispute over the adjacent hotel development continued, NYC Parks announced plans in 2024 to renovate the Seabury Tredwell House for $3.2 million.
+As the dispute over the adjacent hotel development continued, NYC Parks announced plans in 2024 to renovate the Seabury Tredwell House.
+A $5.2 million renovation of the exterior began in mid-2025; the front entrance was temporarily closed, and visitors had to enter through the rear garden, accessed via Manuel Plaza.
+After the LPC considered revised plans for the neighboring development in 2026, Al Sharpton and other preservationists asked the agency to reject the plans.